Car leasing explained: What is car leasing and how does it work?

 Personal contract hire is a popular lease option, and it works because it’s simple.
 Pick your car and arrange your finance, pay a deposit if you have one and drive away.
 Stick to your monthly payment and return the car when your contract ends.
 You won’t have an option to own the vehicle.

-Pros: don’t need to worry about depreciation, you won’t experience negative equity as you don’t have to dispose of the car, get a more superior vehicle for less money, you don’t own the vehicle, so the owner has to pay tax.
+Pros: you don’t need to worry about depreciation; you won’t experience negative equity as you don’t have to dispose of the car; get a more superior vehicle for less money, you don’t own the vehicle; so the owner has to pay tax.